- Quote Board

 The following are the descriptions for the fields for both Quote Boards and Quote Spreadsheets.

-- Last: This is the last trade price.
+- Last: This is the last trade price for the symbol.

 - Last Size: This is the size/quantity of the last trade.